Out-of-Distribution Generalization of In-Context Learning: A Low-Dimensional Subspace Perspective: Introduction

 \section{Introduction}

-Transformer-based large language models (LLMs) \cite{vaswani2017attention} have revolutionized natural language processing.
-Beyond traditional language tasks, large-scale Transformers have been shown to exhibit \textit{emergent capabilities} -- abilities that arise only at a particular scale~\cite{wei2022emergent}.
-One striking example is in-context learning (ICL), where a model can learn to perform a task simply by being prompted with a few input-output examples, without any gradient-based updates.
-ICL reflects the growing meta-learning abilities of LLMs and enables them to tackle a wide range of tasks, including logical reasoning~\cite{wei2022chain}, sentiment classification~\cite{chen2024retrieval, wang2024chatgpt, xu2024improving}, machine translation~\cite{vilar2022prompting, agrawal2023context}, and code generation~\cite{li2023large, patel2024evaluating}.
+Transformer-based large language models (LLMs) \cite{vaswani2017attention} have revolutionized natural language processing and driven significant progress across a wide range of domains, including logical reasoning~\cite{wei2022chain}, sentiment classification~\cite{chen2024retrieval, wang2024chatgpt, xu2024improving}, machine translation~\cite{vilar2022prompting, agrawal2023context}, and code generation~\cite{li2023large, patel2024evaluating}.
+Their success is largely attributed to scaling up model size, which has been shown to improve both performance and sample efficiency~\cite{kaplan2020scalinglawsneurallanguage}.
+Interestingly, large-scale transformers also exhibit emergent capabilities—abilities that arise only beyond a certain scale~\cite{wei2022emergent}.
+One striking example is in-context learning (ICL), where a model can perform a task simply by being prompted with a few input–output examples, without any gradient-based updates.
+This has sparked a variety of research aimed at understanding the underlying mechanism behind ICL, along with its strengths and limitations.